© 2014 VMD Department. Photo by Julia Sperling, VMD

 VMD 131 (GRPH 53B) – Typography II

-Continued study of typography with an emphasis on developing an awareness of typographic form and structure.
-Practical exercises and creative projects.
-Prereq: VMD 131.
+Continued study of typography with emphasis on the development of an awareness of typographic form and structure.
+The role of typography in contemporary communications will be explored through practical exercises in typesetting and typographic design.

 VMD 136 – Digital Font Creation